 His research interests include parallel and distributed optimization in machine learning, algorithm development for large-scale optimization problems, data science, revenue management, stochastic dynamic programming.
 Lately, he is very much interested in data privacy in decision making.

 Venue on 28 August 2019

 There is a fee of 40 euros, and registration is necessary for participation.
-Please register here.
-Deadline for registration is 19 August 2019.
+The registration is closed.
+It is no longer possible to register for the workshop.

 Bank Transfer: reference: 12020001.001.111 Ectrie – Workshop Revenue Management & Pricing and your name.